Get to Know Me

 - Depression, anxiety, stress management, low self –esteem, life transitions (including career changes, mid-life, empty nest syndrome, care of elderly parents), trauma, parental issues, grief or loss, relationship issues, communication problems, anger management, low self -esteem, disordered eating, social building skills and family of origin issues.

 I have always loved to travel and meet people while also being a devoted life-long learner.
 I also have a deep appreciation for music, nature walks, skiing, shopping, good meals, good movies and a good book.
-I cherish my friends and family circle and look forward to socializing with them when we can resume contact as we once knew.
+I cherish my friends and family circle and enjoy socializing with them.

-Influenced by many evidence-based counselling practices, my therapy practice includes:
+Influenced by several evidence-based counselling practices, my therapy practice is based on individual needs and includes:

 “Most of us are trying to live an authentic life.
 Deep down, we want to take off our game face and be real and imperfect.”

 – Brené Brown